Solving a specific need for low-carbon hydrogen

 With hydrogen produced 24/7 and piped, “line-pack” (the volume of hydrogen in the pipeline) means that additional hydrogen storage is minimised.

-Reducing the cost of low-carbon hydrogen production
+Reducing the cost/kg of low-carbon hydrogen production

 Convert Well addresses the problem of the high cost of low-carbon hydrogen.

-It does this in the following ways:
+It does this in multiple ways:

-By adding Enhanced Gas Recovery (EGR) to gas production to maintain short and medium term production rates.
-It also improves long term recovery from the gas field and delays the cost of decommissioning.
+• By adding Enhanced Gas Recovery (EGR) to gas production to maintain short and medium term production rates.

 A higher value product is being produced than that previously produced by the O&G Company (24/7 low-carbon Hydrogen is a more valuable product than Natural Gas).
 Especially if condensate production is also enhanced, the economics can be highly attractive.